turingschool/career-development-curriculum/module_two/outreach_and_networking.md

     * Schedule regular meetings
     * Go to a Meetup with your mentor/utilize their network
     * If you work with a posse mentor, in what ways could you build the relationship within the posse?

-#### Meetups/Events
-For extroverts, Meetups are set up to be both interest groups for you to join and network within and to be a place that hosts regular events for talks and building connections.
-If you're not as comfortable with writing emails, think about how you can use a networking event to take the place of that initial communication!

 #### Tips for Making Networking Work for You: